VishanthSurresh/KP_G01/README.md

 ##### This web appliction has several web pages with different individual funtionalities as mentioned bellow

 ###### 1. User Profile
-This web page contains all available information about the user, and other repositories information about the user.
-The user page is hyperlinked from the username from the results on the main search page.
-The repositories are also hyperlinked to their repository profile page respectively.
+This web page contains all available public profile information about a user, as well as all the other repositories of that user.
+The user profile page is hyperlinked from the username from the results on the main search page.
+The repositories are also hyperlinked to their profile page respectively.

 ###### 2. Repository Profile
-This page contains details about a repository and 20 latest issues of the repository with their information and a hyperlink for the issues statistics page.
+This page contains all details about a repository, the 20 latest issues of the repository with their information and a hyperlink for the issues statistics page.
 It also contains a hyperlink for the names of the collaborators of the repository to their user profile page and add a hyperlink to the repository commits page.

 ###### 3. Repository Issues
-This page fetches the issues about repository and computes a word-level statistics of the issue titles.
-This page also count all unique words in descending order (by frequency of the words).
+This page fetches all the issues about the repository and computes a word-level statistics of the issue titles, counting all unique words in descending order (by frequency of the words).
 This page is hyperlinked with repository profile page.

 ###### 4. Topics
-For a topic, this page will display the latest 10 repositories containing this topic, in the same format as the results on the main search page.
+For a topic, the page will display the latest 10 repositories containing this topic, in the same format as the results on the main search page.

 ###### 5. Repository Commits
-For a repository (hyperlinked from the repository page), the top 100 newest commits are fetched by authorizing github tokens which will compile statistics about the top-10 committers who had the most number of commits, the minimum, maximum, and average number of additions and deletions across all these commits are also displayed.
+For a repository (hyperlinked from the repository page), the 100 newest commits are fetched and a compile statistics about the top-10 committers has been performed, i.e., users who had the most commits, the minimum, maximum, and average number of additions and deletions across all these commits are also displayed.
 We have used Java 8 Streams to implement these functions.

 ### 1. Play Framework - Installation